hapax/hapax.github.io/assets/emcc.md

 \frac{v}{c} = \frac{e^{2\eta} - 1}{e^{2\eta} + 1} = \frac{e^{\eta} -
 e^{-\eta}}{e^{\eta} + e^{-\eta}} = \mbox{tanh}(\eta).
 $$

+The parameter $\eta$ is called the *boost parameter*.
+It is the spacetime equivalent of a rotation.

 ### 3. Trip chaining<a id="sec-3" name="sec-3"></a>